-There are many different forms of BECCS (and types of tree planting) that vary in both the feedstocks they use (wood pellets, straws or bioenergy crops) and what type of energy they provide (electricity, a transport fuel or hydrogen).
+There are many different forms of BECCS (and types of tree planting) that vary in both the feed-stocks they use (wood pellets, straws or bioenergy crops) and what type of energy they provide (electricity, a transport fuel or hydrogen).
 There will likely be competition between forestry and bioenergy crops (Albanito et al., 2019; Donnison et al., 2020; Shepherd et al., 2020) and trade-offs between different uses of land.
-For example, forests take decades to reach their full $CO_2$ sequestration potential, whilst BECCS facilitates $CO_2$ removal during processing.
+For example, forests take decades to reach their full CO2 sequestration potential, whilst BECCS facilitates CO2 removal during processing.

 Research from the FAB-GGR project in the UK suggests that larger scale BECCS facilities are more efficient, both for GGR and energy production (see box 3) (García-Freites et al., 2021).
 However, choosing the best options will strongly depend on the decarbonisation pathway that the UK takes and how our energy system develops in the future.
-For example, combined heat and power can offer a solution for decarbonising heat if the infrastructure is in place, whereas if
+For example, combined heat and power can offer a solution for decarbonising heat if the infrastructure is in

-Different UK BECCS options to remove 20 $MtCO{\rm 2}$
+Different UK BECCS options to remove 20 MtCO2